KyberNetwork/slackbot/README.md

     - Name Changes tracking and banning if change into admin/bot name
     - Banning with command line, muting
     - URL whitelisting
+    - Commands with simple text replies for linking Slack blog posts or any text answer

 ##### There is no state tracking yet and those functions are not tested properly, please use them in a demo environment first.